wmayner/marbl/README.md

 TPM and the TPMs of the node's children.
 The information that the children's other parents give about `n` is encoded in children's TPMs.

+However, information is lost unless we keep track of which of the children's parents is the covered node.
+To do this, we store the index of the column of the child's TPM that corresponds to the covered node (after permuting the columns to obtain the normal form.)

+Thus for each child of the covered node, we have an array where the first element is the index of the covered node's column in the child's normalized TPM, and the second element is the child's TPM itself.

-So, a Markov blanket in our TPM representation is just the TPM of the node, and the unordered collection of its children's TPMs.
-Thus, to specify a normal form for a Markov blanket, we need only specify a canonical ordering for the children's TPMs.
+Now, a Markov blanket in our TPM representation is just the TPM of the node, and the unordered collection of its children's normalized TPMs along with the index of the column corresponding to the covered node for each of those TPMs.

+So, in order to specify a normal form for a Markov blanket, we need only specify a canonical ordering for the set of children's TPMs-and-parent-index.

 As before, we simply choose the lexicographic ordering.